-There is no MasterCard ATM in town (the closest one is two hours away by bus).
-But there are Visa ATM in Gualaquiza.
+There are Visa and Mastercard ATMs in Gualaquiza.
 You can potentially also start an account at the local Bank of Loja (or another bank of your choice) and transfer some money there (again, the currency used here is the U.S. dollar).
 Please, let your bank know that you are travelling abroad so that your card will work here.

 Is it possible to make money there?

 A three-month visa is extended free to foreigners from many countries, including USA.
-It can be extended to six-month for approximately $130.
+It can be extended to six months for approximately $130.
 Please note that unlike, say, Costa Rica, Ecuador does not have a “perpetual tourism” option wherein you can continually renew a standard tourist visa and legally live there indefinitely.

-If you have a college degree you can get a professional permanent residency visa – no proof or work or income required, only the college degree, proof of income (can just be monthly deposits into a bank account, not necessarily from work) and some other paperwork.
-The fee for this visa is $400.
+If you have a college degree you can get a 2 year professional temporary residency visa – no proof of work required, only the college degree, proof of income (can just be monthly deposits into a bank account, not necessarily from work) and some other paperwork.
+The fee for this visa is $500.
 A police report/identity history/etc must be procured from your original area of residence, and this is valid for only 3 months.
 An apostilled copy of your degree/transcript/etc are other requirements – you can do a google search to find the exact process, or contact an immigration attorney.
 After 21 months on the temporary residency visa, you can apply for the permanent residency visa more or less the same way.

 A couple can have a baby in the country, and then both parents can apply for permanent residency based on their relationship to the child who will be a naturalized Ecuadorean citizen.
 Or, one can marry a Ecuadorean citizen.